Doran-Penner/diffpriv24/jane_notes.md

 use underscores for anything not meant to be accessed by the user

+make documentation and variable names very clear on the following distinctions:
+- `dataset_name` is the string for the dataset, e.g. `"svhn"`
+- `dataset` is the "raw" dataset (or Subset, etc.)
+- `data_loader` is when it gets wrapped in a `DataLoader` object

+***

-**SCOPE CREEP**: `assert`ions that mess-up-able (default) params are valid e.g. `assert model in ["teach", "student"]` and generally cleaning up default paramters
-**this is a separate problem, along the lines of above option 3
+**SCOPE CREEP**: `assert`ions that mess-up-able (default) params are valid e.g. `assert dataset_name in ["svhn", "mnist"]` and generally cleaning up default paramters this is a separate problem, along the lines of above option 3